 Watch out for Instagram hackers, they’re on the rise and pulling clever Instagram scams!
 Don’t fall victim to these digital rodents.
 It can cost you your entire Instagram account.

-Recently a lot of celebrities including Robert Downey Jr and Jason Momoa had their Instagram accounts hacked.
+It’s not hard to get your Instagram hacked.
+Even celebrities like Robert Downey Jr and Jason Momoa had their Instagram accounts hacked.
 But these annoying hackers aren’t just targeting celebrity accounts, they’re also going after bloggers and influencers.

 8 Ways to Identify an Instagram Email Scam